groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.options.enums/metadatatype/_index.md

 ```

-Metadata takes from target document
+Metedata will be taken from target document.

 ### FILE_AUTHOR {#FILE-AUTHOR}
 ```